USS Mustin (DDG-89): Namesakes

 Often referred to as "The Father of Naval Aviation", Captain Henry C. Mustin (1874–1923), a graduate of the US Naval Academy (class of 1896), was the principal architect for the concept of the catapult launch.
 He married Corinne DeForest Montague, great-granddaughter of Commodore Arthur Sinclair, and a first cousin and close confidante of Wallis Simpson.
 Simpson gained notoriety for her controversial relationship with King Edward VIII of Great Britain who abdicated his crown to marry her in 1936.
 The Mustins had three children: Lloyd M., Henry A. and Gordon S.

 As a Lieutenant Commander in January 1914, Mustin established Naval Aeronautic Station Pensacola, the Navy's first permanent air station together with a flight school, and became its first Commanding Officer.
 The first flight was made from the station on 2 February by Lieutenant J. H. Towers and Ensign G. de Chevalier.
-On 5 November 1915, while underway, Lieutenant Commander Mustin successfully flew an AB-2 flying boat off the stern of armored cruiser USS North Carolina in Pensacola Bay, Florid, making the first ever recorded catapult launch from a ship underway.
+On 5 November 1915, while underway, Lieutenant Commander Mustin successfully flew an AB-2 flying boat off the stern of armored cruiser USS North Carolina in Pensacola Bay, Florida, making the first ever recorded catapult launch from a ship underway.
 In 1899, he earned a commendation for distinguished service in the capture of Vigan, Philippines.
 The first operational missions of naval aircraft were flown under his command during the Veracruz operation in 1914 and he was the first to hold the title: Commander, Aircraft Squadrons, Pacific Fleet.
 Designated Naval Aviator Number Eleven, Captain Mustin was instrumental in the design of the Naval Aviator insignia.